fabiocosta0305/fabiocosta0305.github.io/_posts/RPG/2016-05-27-Fortivitus.en.md

 This adventure is written to be a introductory one for 2 to 6 _20th Century Young Centurions_, US-estabilished, although this is not obligatory.

-**PS:** I want to say a warm _Thank You_ Tricia "Pricilla Mooseburger" Manuel, for the tips about circuses and clowning in the 1910s US, via [her Twitter](http://twitter.com/pmooseburger).
+**PS:** I want to say a warm _Thank You_ to Tricia _"Pricilla Mooseburger"_ Manuel, for the tips about circuses and clowning in the 1910s US, via [Twitter](http://twitter.com/pmooseburger).
 She was very kind and helpful with my questions.

 ---